patrickpr/trapdirector/README.md

 Features :

 -  Receive and handle traps using only net-snmp trapd daemon
--  Update icinga services based on rules fot host or hostgroups : traps data updates service status.
+-  Update icinga services based on rules for a host or hostgroup : the trap data updates the service status.
 -  See all traps received by the system
--  Write your own evaluation function in PHP for specific traps OID.
+-  Write your own evaluation function in PHP for specific trap OIDs.
--  OID decode to human readable name, possible to add mib files via icingaweb GUI
+-  Decode OID to human readable names, ability to add MIB files via icingaweb2 GUI

 Project status : [Stable release 1.0.3](https://github.com/patrickpr/trapdirector/releases)

-Module has been installed and tested on CentOS 7, Ubuntu 18.04 (Bionic) and some more.
+This module has been installed and tested on CentOS 7, Ubuntu 18.04 (Bionic) and some more.

-In case of problem or feature request, [open a case](https://github.com/patrickpr/trapdirector/issues/new/choose)
+In case of a problem or feature request, [open a case](https://github.com/patrickpr/trapdirector/issues/new/choose)

 Help wanted :

--  English is not my native language, so grammar & spelling corrections in the docs (and the module !) are VERY welcome : make a pull request or issue or just send me a message
+-  English is not my native language, so grammar & spelling corrections in the docs (and the module !) are VERY welcome : make a pull request or issue, or just send me a message
--  If you want to help on this project pull request are welcome !
+-  If you want to help on this project, pull request are welcome !
--  If anyone has some knowledge in Zend framework, I'll happily take advices
+-  If anyone has some knowledge in Zend framework, I'll happily take your advice

 Have a look at :